JuliaPOMDP/DiscreteValueIteration.jl/README.md

 ```

 ## Usage

+To use the ValueIteration module, begin your code by adding the maximum number of processors you would like to
+use, and export the module

 To use the ParallelValueIteration module, begin your code by adding the maximum number of processors you would like to
 use, and export the module